Rhodesia in Brief

 The next generation, if they are taught anything at all about Rhodesia, are taught that it was an evil racist country despite the fact that the independence constitution promulgated in 1965 by its World War II RAF fighter pilot hero, Prime Minister Ian Smith, preserved Rhodesia’s equal and non racial voting system for parliamentary elections.
 Most of our police and armed forces were in fact Africans but Rhodesia lost and so the history of Rhodesia is taught from the viewpoint of the winners: Mugabe and his thugs.
 This site aims, in its small way, to try and redress the balance by showing that Rhodesia was in reality a good country.
 Even President Julius Nyerere of Tanzania, who had hardly shone in leading his own country, told Mugabe in 1980: “You have inherited the jewel of Africa.”

-This site was started in 2011 and much has been added over the last eight years or so.
-But there is much more to come so revisit when you have time!
+This site was started in 2011, and much has been added in the years since, but there is much more to come so revisit when you have time!

-Various articles, pictures, recordings and ephemera seek to portray the Real Rhodesia; the Jewel of Africa.
+Various articles, pictures, maps, recordings and ephemera dating back to the 1890s (the large majority of which are from my own archive) seek to portray the Real Rhodesia; the Jewel of Africa.